fuska/FuskaRSS2Bluesky/readme.md

-Here’s a README for your Bluesky RSS posting bot:

----

 # Bluesky RSS Posting Bot

 This Python bot automatically posts updates from an RSS feed to your Bluesky feed.
 It checks the feed regularly, pulls the latest article, and creates a post with a clickable link and an optional header image.
 The bot also avoids duplicate posts by keeping track of previously posted articles.